petererikhansen/VerticalAlign/README.md

 # VerticalAlign
-How to vertical align any element
+How to vertical align any element in a HTML document.

 Project source can be downloaded from<br>
 https://github.com/petererikhansen/VerticalAlign.git